mmurnaneGitHub/WAB_IdentifyMany-Comp-Plan-Widget/README.md

 ## WAB_IdentifyMany-Comp-Plan-Widget
-Identify Widget for FLUM, One Tacoma, and Tideflats Subarea Plan.
+Identify Widget for FLUM Implementation (https://wspdsmap.cityoftacoma.org/website/FLUM/), One Tacoma, and Tideflats Subarea Plan.
 Control button size and image margin with jimu.css (including Summary Widget).

 !!
 See WAB_IdentifyMany-Tideflats_SP-Widget for combining in the future. !!